-- Article 348 (1) When a ruling to commence a retrial becomes final and binding, the court conducts a trial and reaches a judicial decision on the merits, within the bounds of the party's protest. - (2) In the case as referred to in the preceding paragraph, if the court finds that the judgment in question is just, it shall dismiss the claims for retrial with prejudice. - (3) Except in the case as referred to in the preceding paragraph, the court shall reverse the judgment and reach another judicial decision.
+- Article 348 (1) When a ruling to commence a retrial becomes final and binding, the court conducts a trial and reaches a judicial decision on the merits, within the bounds of the party's protest. - (2) In a case as referred to in the preceding paragraph, if the court finds that the judgment in question is just, it must dismiss the claims for retrial. - (3) Except in a case as referred to in the preceding paragraph, the court must set aside the judgment and reach another judicial decision.